-Cityscape Schools is a twelfth generation open-enrollment charter school-district that was created to offer an oasis for at-risk children in the geographical area of East Dallas.
-Buckner Preparatory was strategically located in the Pleasant Grove area of Dallas, so that it could be an information and opportunity center for families within the community.
-Buckner Preparatory opened it's doors in the fall of 2019 with 202 students in grades PK(3) through third grade.
-The campus provided a comprehensive academic program that included General Education services, Dual Language education services, Bilingual education services, PE, Technology, counseling services, Special Education and Speech services, Dyslexia services, Section 504 services, English as a Second Language (ESL) services, and Gifted and Talented (GT) services.
-The student population for 2019-2020 school year was approximately 29% African American, 63% Hispanic, less than 1% White, and less than 1% American Indian, Hawaiian/Native Pacific, and Asian.
-About 95% of our students were economically disadvantaged, 9% of our students received Special Education services, and 43% of our students comprised of English Learners (ELs).
-The student gender distribution included 96 females and 106 males.
-The 2019-2020 average student attendance rate for the campus was 92%.
+Cityscape Schools is a twelfth generation open-enrollment charter school district that was created to offer an oasis for at-risk children in the geographical area of East Dallas.
+Buckner Preparatory was strategically located in the Pleasant Grove area of Dallas so that it could be an information and opportunity center for families within the community.
+Buckner Preparatory opened its doors in the fall of 2019 with 202 students in grades PK(3) through third grade.
+Now in its third year and with 313 students in PreK3 through fifth grade, the campus provides a comprehensive academic program that includes General Education services, Dual Language education services, Bilingual education services, PE, Technology, counseling services, Special Education and Speech services, Dyslexia services, Section 504 services, English as a Second Language (ESL) services, and Gifted and Talented (GT) services.
+The student population for the 2020-2021 school year was approximately 30% African American, 70% Hispanic, less than 1% White, and less than 1% American Indian, Hawaiian/Native Pacific, and Asian.
+For the 2021-2022 school year, the student population is about 26% African American, 74% Hispanic, less than 1% White, and less than 1% American Indian, Hawaiian/Native Pacific, and Asian.
+About 89% of our students are economically disadvantaged, 9% of our students receive Special Education services, and 53% of our students are Bilingual Emergents.
+The student gender distribution includes 162 females and 151 males.
+The 2020-2021 average student attendance rate for the campus was 95%.

-It is our goal that highly qualified and effective personnel be recruited, trained, and retained, with educators keeping abreast of the development of creative and innovating techniques in instruction to optimize student engagement and learning.
-There were a total of 25 staff members on campus for the 2019-2020 school year, with 96% of them female and 4% of them male.
-Of the 8 homeroom classroom teachers, 5 were new to the teaching profession.
-The current BP staff included 2 PreK teachers, 2 Kindergarten teachers, 2 First grade teachers, 1 Second grade teacher, 1 Third grade teacher, and 1 Special Education/Inclusion teacher.
-Professional support staff consisted of 1 District Instructional Coach and 1 District Counselor.
-The staff was also comprised of 11 instructional paraprofessionals which included 2 PreK Instructional Assistants, 4 PreK Teacher Assistants, 1 Special Education Instructional Assistant, 3 General Education Instructional Assistants, and 1 Bilingual Teacher Assistant.
-The campus administrative team consisted of the Principal and 1 Assistant Principal that was shared with the sister campus at EGP.
-The office staff consisted of an administrative assistant, PEIMS registrar, and nurse's aide.
-During the 2019-2020 school year, 5 out of the 8 classroom teachers were deemed highly qualified.
-3 teachers were completing their alternative certification program requirements.
+It is our goal that highly qualified and effective personnel be recruited, trained, and retained, with educators keeping abreast of the development of creative and innovative techniques in instruction to optimize student engagement and learning.
+There are a total of 30 staff members on campus for the 2021-2022 school year, with 93% female and 7% male.
+Of the 12 homeroom classroom teachers, 1 is new to the teaching profession.
+The current BP staff includes 2 PreK teachers, 2 Kindergarten teachers, 2 First grade teachers, 2 Second grade teachers, 2 Third grade teachers, 2 teachers for Fourth and Fifth grade, and 1 Special Education/Inclusion teacher.
+The professional support staff consists of 1 School Guidance Counselor.
+The current staff is also comprised of 11 instructional paraprofessionals which include 2 PreK Instructional Assistants, 4 PreK Teacher Assistants, 1 Special Education Instructional Assistant, 3 General Education Instructional Assistants, and 1 Bilingual Teacher Assistant.
+The campus administrative team consists of the Principal and Assistant Principal.
+The office staff includes an administrative assistant, PEIMS registrar, and nurse's aide.
+For the 2021-2022 school year, 8 out of the 12 classroom teachers have been deemed highly qualified.
+4 teachers are completing their alternative certification program requirements.